T. B. Ilangaratne

-Navaratne Rajakaruna Wasala Mudiyanselage Tikiri Bandara Ilangaratne (27 February 1913 - 21 May 1992), popularly as T. B. Ilangaratne, was a Sri Lankan politician, author, dramatist, and theater actor.
+Navaratne Rajakaruna Wasala Mudiyanselage Tikiri Bandara Ilangaratne (27 February 1913 - 21 May 1992), popularly known as T. B. Ilangaratne, was a Sri Lankan politician, author, dramatist, and theater actor.
 He was a Member of Parliament for Kandy, Galaha, Hewaheta and Kolonnawa in Colombo district.
 He served as the Sri Lankan Cabinet Minister of Labour, Housing, Social Services, Finance, Commerce, Food, Trade and Shipping and in other government positions in a career spanning three decades.
 He established the Employees' Provident Fund, Ceylon Petroleum Corporation and Sri Lanka Insurance Corporation and the People's Bank while in office.
 As a writer, Ilangaratne is best known for writing the popular Sinhala-language children's novel Amba Yaluwo (1957).

 His novels Tilaka Saha Tilaka, Lasanda and Nedeyo have been adapted as films and Amba Yaluwo was made into a television serial.

 Personal life and education

 Ilangaratne was born on 27 February 1913 in Hataraliyadda, Ceylon as the fourth of the family's seven children.
 The family name of the father was 'Navaratne Rajakaruna Wasala Tikiri Mudiyanselage'.
 According to the surname of the mother party 'Ilangandavunda Mudiyanselage', he used the name 'Ilangaratne' and the full family name of the father party.
 His father was a well-known general practitioner of traditional ophthalmology.
 He began attending school in 1917 at Galagedera Vidyalaya and received his secondary education from St. Anthony's College, Kandy.
 Ilangaratne wrote three plays while in school (Akikaru Putha, Himin Himin and Anda Nanda).

 On 4 September 1944 Ilangaratne married Tamara Kumari Aludeniya in Gampola.
 His wife was elected as the member for Kandy (1949-1952) and Galagedara (1970-1977).
 They had four children, Sandhya, Rohana, Upeksha and Udaya.

 He died on 21 May 1992 at the age of 79.